-Hit and Run Accident Claim Lawyers QLD
+Hit and Run Compensation Claim Lawyers QLD

 Your Right to Claim Compensation for Hit-and-Run Accidents

-In Queensland, the Motor Accident Compensation Act 1994 (the Act) provides the legal right to claim compensation for injuries related to a hit-and-run accident.
 According to Section 109 of the Act, you can lodge a damages compensation claim with the nominal defendant within the legislated time limit.

-Ask a Hit and Run Lawyer
+Qualified Hit and Run Lawyers

 When you have a physical or psychological road accident injury with an unidentified driver (you don’t have the at-fault motor vehicle’s details), making a hit-and-run claim against the Queensland nominal defendant means accessing compensation for your losses.
-Generally, when you have a successful claim, you can seek damages for:
+Generally, when you have a successful claim, you can seek economic and non-economic damages for:

-• Loss of wages and superannuation
+• Lost wages and superannuation

 • Past and future medical treatment costs